• Slang User's Guide

 we can compile the computeMain() entry point to SPIR-V using the following command line:

-slangc hello-world.slang -entry computeMain -target spirv -o hello-world.spv
+slangc hello-world.slang -target spirv -o hello-world.spv

 Source Files and Translation Units